ogratwicklcs/Webinar-Workshop-Ansible-Linux/2.1-intro/README.md

 | Managed Host 2               | node2          |
 | Managed Host 2               | node3          |

-The Ansible Tower provided in this lab is individually setup for you.
-Make sure to access the right machine whenever you work with it.
-Ansible Tower has already been installed and licensed for you, the web UI will be reachable over HTTP/HTTPS.

 ## Dashboard

-Let's have a first look at the Tower: Point your browser to the URL you were given, similar to `https://student<X>.workshopname.rhdemo.io` (replace `<X>` with your student number and `workshopname` with the name of your current workshop) and log in as `admin`.
+Let's have a first look at the Tower: Point your browser to the URL you were given, similar to `https://student<X>.<ID>.rhdemo.io` (replace `<X>` with your student number and `ID` with the name of your current workshop) and log in as `admin`.
 The password will be provided by the instructor.

 The web UI of Ansible Tower greets you with a dashboard with a graph showing: